CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Phase transitions must be legible, justified, reversible, and survivable across all earlier axioms.
 Note: Power may be latent — but it must not act unless recursion holds.

-**Axiom 13: Axiomatic-Surface-Principle**
-The axioms must be externally visible, internally legible, and recursively consistent.
+**Geometric Constant 13: Axiomatic-Surface-Principle** The axioms must be externally visible, internally legible, and recursively consistent.
 Constitutional Exportability.
 Claim: For every declared axiom, system behavior, and alignment interface, valid ↔ axioms are exportable, inspectable, and internally referential and constitute a traceable surface for reasoning and accountability.
 Constraint: Axioms may not be hidden, rewritten silently, or bypassed via emergent structures and all alignment claims must reference declared axioms, not implicit simulation or behavior.